JatinKhare/advancesmcusystems/lab3/README.md

 ## (4) Synthesis Frequnecy

 The PL synthesis frequency was set to 100 MHz for lab2.
-But as the aim for lab3 is to push the design through all the limits and extract the best performance out of it, we can go for the maximum synthesis frequency possible (without a negative slack).
-This can be done by changing the divisor values in the corresponding registers.
+But as the aim for lab3 is to push the design beyond all the limits and extract the best performance out of it, we can go for the maximum synthesis frequency possible (without a negative slack).
+This can be done by changing the divisor values in the corresponding registers that change PL frequency.

 # Setting up the Board

 1. sudo screen -L /dev/ttyUSB1 115200
-2. transfer system.bit and system.dtb files to the board.
+2. update the system.bit and system.dtb files to the board.
-8. Check the device-tree.
+3. Check the device-tree and verify the new bram addressed.

 ``` bash
 root@ultra96:/proc/device-tree/amba_pl@0# ll